Pet Oxygen Masks Made the Difference

 The firefighters found the dogs together in tub in the bathroom.
-Because both dogs are trained to use the human bathroom, they think the dogs instinctually hid there when the fire started.
+Because the family trained both dogs to use the human bathroom, they think the dogs instinctually hid there when the fire started.

 Firefighters used a pet oxygen mask on the dogs at the scene and en route to Scatter Creek Animal Clinic in Rochester where both dogs began breathing on their own and were treated for smoke inhalation.

 “They have quick, smart dogs and a pet loving crew that knew exactly what to do,” said Captain Brian Christianson on the West Thurston Firefighters’ Facebook page.
-“We are trained to save people and the pets that people love.”
+“We train to save people and the pets that people love.”

-The dogs were reunited with their family outside the Clinic.
+The firefighters reunited the dogs with their family outside the Clinic.
 The firefighters were “elated, a little shocked, and overwhelmed to witness the reunion.”